stackus/ftgogo/README.md

 #### Always start with a Monolith

-Before developing an application using microservices the strongly suggested advice is to start with a monolith.
+Industry exports suggest applications start with a monolith, single deployable application, before developing an application using microservices.
 Whether you have a legacy monolith application or are starting a new application the last step before microservices is to refactor or design the monolith to be loosely-coupled.

-The service capabilities can all be run together in a loosely-coupled monolith to demonstrate what that might look like.
+The service capabilities can all be run together in a monolith to demonstrate what that might look like.
+It'll at beat represent the final form of a monolith that has been broken up by feature.
+This kind of monolith has several names.
+The "Majestic Monolith", the "Loosely-Coupled Monolith", or the "Modular Monolith".

 #### Type Registration